 I have been thinking a lot about how the legislation of P2P lending was.
-While i know there is a risk when investing, i want to figure out how to be sure that i am not a part of a pyramid scheme and avoid scams.
-Therefore, i have done some research to learn the rough edges of P2P lending legislation within Europe.
-The one thing i fear the most with things that is to good to be true is scams.
+While I know there is a risk when investing, I want to figure out how to be sure that I am not a part of a pyramid scheme and avoid scams.
+Therefore, I have done some research to learn the rough edges of P2P lending legislation within Europe.
+The one thing I fear the most with things that is too good to be true is scams.

-Keep in mind that the current legislation is basically the anti-money-laundering policies and accompanying transfer of funds.
-The European Commission has only done a proposal, which is what i have went through in the post.
+Keep in mind that the current legislation is basically the anti-money-laundering policies and accompanying the transfer of funds.
+The European Commission has only done a proposal, which is what I have went through in the post.

 The Three Types of P2P lending

 Think of shark tank.
 The investors in the judging chairs make an offer for a percentage of presenters business, in return of equity to the presenter.
-Instead the presenter now offers hundreds of people the option to invest with their business.
-The rights of the investors can vary, but often shareholder have voting rights.
-Therefore, equity seekers has to think thoroughly to which extend investors has control.
+Instead, the presenter now offers hundreds of people the option to invest in their business.
+The rights of the investors can vary, but often shareholders have voting rights.
+Therefore, equity seekers have to think thoroughly to which extend investors have control.

 This is a very common type of equity funding for startups and entrepreneurs as it allows a way to fund business’ or products.

 The best example is kickstarter.com

 The peer-to-peer lending is a direct alternative to bank lending with the main difference being loan originates from many sources rather than one.
 The due diligence of the loans/borrowers are carried out by the platforms.
 The platforms have a duty to protect both businesses and investors.
 Furthermore, platforms normally require financial accounts and trading track records.